dankamongmen/notcurses/doc/examples/src/basics.md

 a GUI environment, and write output as cells rather than pixels.
 Within a GUI environment, such programs run in a *terminal emulator*; they can also run on a *virtual console*, a *pseudoterminal* (such as those used by `ssh`), or even a true hardware terminal.
-It is inspired by the X/Open Curses specification, though it is (by necessity) not source-compatible with that API.
+It is inspired by the [X/Open CURSES](https://publications.opengroup.org/c094) specification, though it is (by necessity) not source-compatible with that API.

 Terminal applications emit a stream of *code points*.
 Code points index into